callerid/elconfig_5/README.md

 ---------------------------------------

-	- Duplicates work by added reception to buffer then after 4 seconds removing it.
+	- Duplicates work by adding reception to buffer then after 4 seconds removing it.
 This gives the Caller ID unit long enough to send all duplicates and then resets ELConfig for next call.

-	- Help with handing duplicates can be found by searching for: "DUPLICATES CODING START" and "DUPLICATES CODING END"
+	- Help with handing duplicates can be found by searching for: "DUPLICATES CODING START" and "DUPLICATES CODING END" within this project on the Forms\FrmMain.cs